Is it Really Fall Until You Visit Gull Meadow Farms?

 Don’t underestimate how entertaining speedy pigs can be.
 Catch a pig race on Friday, Saturday or Sunday.

-Shows run every two hours at the Porkchopville Raceway, but will be cancelled if the weather is too hot for the animals.
+Shows run every two hours at the Porkchopville Raceway, but will be canceled if the weather is too hot for the animals.
 The pigs are rewarded with donuts for their efforts.

-While many have taken the wagons to reach another spot on the farm, Gull Meadow has upped their wagon game this year with a more scenic tour.
-The new ride features a tour through the woods.
+While many have taken the wagons to reach another spot on the farm, Gull Meadow upped their wagon game in 2021, adding a more scenic tour.
+The ride features a tour through the woods.

 Note: Wagons are handicap accessible; let the tractor drivers know and they will make sure everyone can ride.